-The objective of the pre-approval of the Atlantic RBCA Tool Kit at Tier II by the Provincial regulators is to simplify and expedite the site management process for the Responsible Parties, Site Professionals and the regulators.
-The use of other risk assessment methodologies, including ecological risk assessment, and risk assessment for compounds other than the six CVOCs (PCE, TCE, cis-1,2-DCE, trans-1,2-DCE, 1,1-DCE and vinyl chloride) and PHCs should be discussed with the Provincial regulatory agencies to confirm that the methodologies are acceptable.
+The objective of the pre-approval of the Atlantic RBCA Tool Kit at Tier II by the Provincial regulators is to simplify and expedite the site management process for the Responsible Parties, Site Professionals, and the regulators.
+The use of other risk assessment methodologies, including ecological risk assessment, and risk assessment for compounds other than PHCs and select CVOCs (PCE, TCE, cis-1,2-DCE, trans-1,2-DCE, and vinyl chloride) should be discussed with the Provincial regulatory agencies to confirm that the methodologies are acceptable.
 In addition, Provincial policy may require peer review of these reports.

 Provincial regulators may require peer review of submissions at all three Tiers.
 However, when Tier III methodologies are used, it is often because of increased technical complexities or potentially high remediation costs.
-The Responsible Party and Site Professional should understand that the regulator is more apt to require a peer review of those projects for which a Tier III approach is undertaken.
+The responsible party and site professional should understand that the regulator is more apt to require a peer review of those projects for which a Tier III approach is undertaken.
 This is often because the assessments at such sites are typically more technically complex and/or to ensure that the Tier III methods used conform to generally accepted technical practices.